Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 values using the same formulas as above, in which case rtt is the most recent value it receives, i.e., carried by an incoming ACK.

-Note that SRT socket can both send and receive data packets.
-RTT and RTTVar are updated by the socket both as a sender algorithm (via ACK packet), and as a receiver algorithm (via ACK-ACKACK pair).
+Note that an SRT socket can both send and receive data packets.
+RTT and RTTVar are updated by the socket based on algorithms for the sender (using ACK packets) and for the receiver (using ACK-ACKACK pairs).
 When an SRT socket receives data, it updates its local RTT and RTTVar, which can be used for its own sender as well.

 ## Congestion Control